 A visit to a theme park isn’t complete without a vast selection of merchandise for you to max your credit card out on (don’t do that, but you get the point).
 Super Nintendo World merchandise is in abundance, and you won’t have trouble finding something you’ll love.

 There’s so much merchandise.
 The 1UP Factory is the leading shop in Super Nintendo World.
 You’ll spend at least 30 to 45 minutes browsing.
-Inside there is everything from Super Nintendo World branded items to character accessories so that you can dress like one of your favourite characters.
+Everything is inside, from Super Nintendo World branded items to character accessories so you can dress like one of your favourite characters.

-To see what’s available, check out our massive blog post with photos or watch our 45-minute merchandise video below.
+Check out our massive blog post with photos, or watch our 45-minute merchandise video above to see what’s available.

 Mario Motors is the gift shop attached to Mario Kart: Koopa’s Challenge.
 Naturally, you’ll exit through the gift shop.
 Here’s where all the exclusive Mario Kart merchandise is, and you won’t find these items anywhere else, so buy it while you can.